BasharDlaleh/advanced_puppet_control_repo/README.md

 #puppet parser validate example.pp
 #puppet-lint example.pp
+#puppet catalog compile web.puppet.vm > /tmp/web.json  ==> compile the catalog for some node and export the catalog to a file

 2. unit and integration tests: Usually unit tests refer to small tests that work on a single unit of code, for example, an object class or even a single function.
 Integration tests tend to be more about putting the pieces together.
 With Puppet, we use a same tool for both tasks whihc is puppet-rspec.
 Puppet-rspec is also available as a gem.